paveloom-d/dev/README.md

 docker pull docker.pkg.github.com/paveloom-d/dev/dev:0.3.3
 ```

-After that, you can run a container based on that image.
-If you want to build the image
+After that, you can run the Docker container based on it or create another image using
-yourself, see the next section.

-### Build, run, and enter
+that as a base.

+### Can I build the image myself?

-There is nothing special when building, although I would recommend squashing the image.
+Totally, but know that it's going to take some time.
+There is nothing special when building,
-By this means using the Docker's `--squash` flag, which is an experimental feature.
+although I would recommend squashing the image.
+By this means using the Docker's `--squash`
-To enable it, make sure you have the following code in the `/etc/docker/daemon.json` file:
+flag, which is an experimental feature.
+To enable it, make sure you have the following code
+in the `/etc/docker/daemon.json` file:

 ```json
 {